D-SNED/Wheels-Warehouse/README.md

 ### Technician ###

 The `Technician` model contains all the instances of a technician.
-The model attributes are `first_name`, `last_name` and `employee_id` In the microservice we have two view functions relating to technicians.
+The model attributes are `first_name`, `last_name` and `employee_id`.
+There are two view functions relating to technicians.
 The first view related to technicians is the `api_list_technicians` view.
 This view will do one of two things depending on the request it recieves.
 It will either return a list of dictionaries of all the technicians, create a new instance of a technician or return an error message.
 The second view is `api_delete_technican` and will delete a specific technician instance that has the same `id` specified in the request url.

 The endpoints for technians are as follows: